Show Me Love (film)

-The film received an overwhelmingly positive reception and won four Guldbagge Awards (Sweden's official film awards) at the 1999 ceremony.
+It received an overwhelmingly positive reception and won four Guldbagge Awards (Sweden's official film awards) at the 1999 ceremony.
 Its international awards include the Teddy Award at the 1999 Berlin International Film Festival, and the Special Jury Prize at the 34th Karlovy Vary International Film Festival.
+The film was selected as the Swedish entry for the Best Foreign Language Oscar at the 71st Academy Awards, but it did not make the final shortlist.

 The Swedish title refers to the small town of Åmål in Västra Götaland County, western Sweden.
-However, only a few scenes were filmed in Åmål, and they were not included in the final version.
-The main shooting took place in the nearby town of Trollhättan, the location of producing company Film i Väst's studios.
+However, only a few scenes were filmed in Åmål, and they were not included in the final product.
+Primary filming took place in the nearby town of Trollhättan, the location of the production company Film i Väst's studios.

 Plot

 Two girls, Agnes and Elin, attend school in the small town of Åmål, Sweden.
 Elin is outgoing and popular but finds her life unsatisfying and dull.
 Agnes, by contrast, has no real friends and is constantly depressed.
 Agnes is in love with Elin but cannot find any way to express it.

-Agnes's parents worry about their daughter's reclusive life and try to be reassuring.
-Her mother decides, against Agnes's will, to throw a 16th birthday party for her.
+Agnes' parents worry about their daughter's reclusive life and try to be reassuring.
+Her mother decides, against Agnes' will, to throw a 16th birthday party for her.
 Agnes is afraid no one will come.
 Viktoria, a girl in a wheelchair, shows up and Agnes shouts at her in front of her parents, telling her they are friends only because no one else will talk to them.
 Agnes, overcome with anger and depression, goes to her room and cries into her pillow shouting that she wishes she were dead, while her father tries to soothe her.
 Viktoria leaves and Agnes's family eats the food made for the party.

-Elin arrives at Agnes's house, mainly as an excuse to avoid going to another party, where there will be a boy (Johan, played by Mathias Rust) she wants to avoid.
+Elin arrives at Agnes' house, mainly as an excuse to avoid going to another party, where there will be a boy (Johan, played by Mathias Rust) she wants to avoid.
 Elin's older sister, Jessica, who comes with her, dares her to kiss Agnes, who is rumoured to be a lesbian.
 Elin fulfills the dare and then runs out with Jessica, only to soon feel guilty for having humiliated Agnes.